lambdaclass/mirra_backend/apps/arena/docs/src/bots/bots.md

 ### Action blocking

 This piece of code is located in apps/bot_manager/lib/game_socket_handler.ex.
 It may not be intuitive at first glance, but every time we send an action to the backend, we block the action from being sent until the specified time has passed.
-This can probably be removed, I think the only reason for this is to add some time to 'think' for the bots.
+Main reason of this, is to prevent bots sending too many actions in less than a tick.

 ```elixir
   defp update_block_attack_state(%{current_action: %{action: {:use_skill, _, _}, sent: false}} = state) do